Exclusive diffractive J/psi and Psi(2S) production in dipole model using a holographic AdS/QCD light front wavefunction with longitudinal confinement: Predicting diffractive cross sections and ultra peripheral proton-proton Collisions

 The term $\mathrm{d} \mathrm{n} \over {\mathrm{d} \mathrm{k}}$ represents the photon flux \cite{Bertulani:2005ru,Kepka:2009zz}, expressed as

 where $\Omega=1+0.71/Q^2_{min}$, with $Q^2_{min}=k^2/\gamma^2_L$, $\gamma_L$ is the Lorentz boost factor with $\gamma_L=\sqrt{s}/2M_p$, $M_p$ is proton mass.

 We will now compare our theoretical predictions with the rapidity differential cross section data from LHCb for the process ${\mathrm p} {\mathrm p} \to {\mathrm p} \otimes J/\psi \otimes {\mathrm p} $.
-In Fig. \ref{upc:pppsi}, we presented the plots for differential scattering cross-section in the dipole model as a function of rapidity ${\mathrm y} $ for the exclusive $\mathrm{J/}\psi$ photoproduction off proton in $p-p$ collisions at $\sqrt s = 7~ \mbox{TeV}$ and $\sqrt s = 13 ~\mbox{TeV}$ compared to LHCb data \cite{LHCb:2013nqs,LHCb:2014acg}.
-For exclusive $\psi(2S)$ photoproduction, we presented the plots for differential scattering cross-section as a function of rapidity ${\mathrm y} $ at $\sqrt s = 13 ~ \mbox{TeV}$ compared to LHCb data \cite{LHCb:2018rcm} in Figure \ref{upc:pppsi}.
+In Fig. \ref{upc:ppjpsi}, we presented the plots for differential scattering cross section in the dipole model as a function of rapidity ${\mathrm y} $ for the exclusive $\mathrm{J/}\psi$ photoproduction off proton in $p-p$ collisions at $\sqrt s = 7~ \mbox{TeV}$ and $\sqrt s = 13 ~\mbox{TeV}$ compared to LHCb data \cite{LHCb:2013nqs,LHCb:2014acg}.
+For exclusive $\psi(2S)$ photoproduction, we presented the plots for differential scattering cross section as a function of rapidity ${\mathrm y} $ at $\sqrt s = 13 ~ \mbox{TeV}$ compared to LHCb data \cite{LHCb:2018rcm} in Fig. \ref{upc:pppsi}.
 The agreement between our predictions and LHCb data is significant.

-The study of $\mathrm{J/}\psi$ photoproduction is important as $\mathrm{J/}\psi$ photoproduction cross-section shed light on the small-$x$ gluon parton distributions of the target proton.
-In Fig. \ref{jpsi:photo}, we predicted the variation of photoproduction cross-sections for $\gamma p \to \gamma J/\psi$ with $W_{\gamma p}$ with photon-proton center of mass energy.
-In case of photoproduction, the initial state photon is real and only the transverse component of the overlap wavefunction contributes to the cross-section.
+The study of $\mathrm{J/}\psi$ photoproduction is important as $\mathrm{J/}\psi$ photoproduction cross section shed light on the small-$x$ gluon parton distributions of the target proton.
+In Fig. \ref{jpsi:photo}, we predicted the variation of photoproduction cross sections for $\gamma p \to \gamma J/\psi$ with $W_{\gamma p}$ with photon-proton center of mass energy.
+In case of photoproduction, the initial state photon is real and only the transverse component of the overlap wavefunction contributes to the cross section.
 We have compared our predictions to the H1 \cite{H1:2013okq,H1:2003ksk,H1:2005dtp,H1:2002yab}, ZEUS \cite{ ZEUS:2002wfj} and ALICE \cite{ALICE:2012yye} data.
 We have also presented a comparison to the LHCb results at $\sqrt s = 7~ \mbox{TeV}$ \cite{LHCb:2014acg} and $\sqrt s = 13 ~\mbox{TeV}$ \cite{LHCb:2018rcm}.
 The recent results at $ 13 ~\mbox{TeV}$ are important as they extends the $W$ range to reach to almost 2 $\mbox{TeV}$.
-The experimental data labeled as ZEUS, H1 and ALICE are measured direct results by these collaborations whereas the LHCb results at $\sqrt s = 13 ~\mbox{TeV}$ are extracted using improved photon flux and rapidity gap survival factors in proton-proton UPCs \cite{LHCb:2018rcm}.
-The cross-sections of LHCb measurements are divided by the rapidity gap survival factor and photon flux as presented in Eq. \ref{dsdy}.
+The experimental data labeled as ZEUS, H1 and ALICE are measured direct results by these Collaborations whereas the LHCb results at $\sqrt s = 13 ~\mbox{TeV}$ are extracted using improved photon flux and rapidity gap survival factors in proton-proton UPCs \cite{LHCb:2018rcm}.
+The cross sections of LHCb measurements are divided by the rapidity gap survival factor and photon flux as presented in Eq. \ref{dsdy}.